counselconfig/counselconfig-counselconfig.github.io/_posts/2020-12-30-Database-Administration.md

 # Database administration

 Data, and ever increasingly intelligent systems that serve them, are increasing their worth in our national health services during this global pandemic.
-I have written the following IEEE article drawing on some of the key debates concerning value of 'data' at the 'base'.
+I have written the following IEEE article drawing on some of the key debates concerning the developments of 'data' at the 'base'.

 <style>